 While we understand that sometimes after a divorce, it can be hard to spend any time with your ex.
 However, it can be helpful for your kids if you can get along during holidays or school events.
 Being able to put aside your differences will not only help you both be a part of these important memories but also shows your kids the importance of conflict resolution and teamwork.

-For more information on how to manage family time during a divorce, contact the mediators at San Diego Family Mediation Center.
-Call (858) 736-2411 today.
+For more information on how to manage family time during a divorce, contact our mediators for a consultation at at West Coast Family Mediation Center.